GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 === Deep Neural Agent
 <sec:rl:method:nn_architecture>

-The multiple recent successes of #acr("DRL") in solving various tasks (Atari games @mnih_playing_2013, controlling plasma in fusion reactors @degrave_magnetic_2022, #todo) originates consequently in the use of #acr("DNN") as function approximators (@sec:rl:intro:deep_reinforcement_learning).
+The multiple recent successes of #acr("DRL") in solving various tasks (Atari games @mnih_playing_2013, controlling plasma in fusion reactors @degrave_magnetic_2022, #todo) originate consequently in the use of #acr("DNN") as function approximators (@sec:rl:intro:deep_reinforcement_learning).

 We propose a custom design for the neural network implementing the #acr("RL") agent.
+@fig:rl:method:agent_architecture gives a schematic view of its core components.
 The choice of #acr("PPO") as a training algorithm requires defining two models: the actor and the critic (@sec:rl:intro: PPO).
-We have designed a common backbone between those two systems, allowing to share a significant share of the model parameters.
+We have designed a common backbone between those two systems, allowing them to share a significant part of the model parameters.
 This feature extractor is followed by two heads implemented as #acr("MLP").

 #draft[